 Sidebar!
 Trying to help update the bland style with my trusty branding.
-Thinking on the nice branding at https://epolos.com/?
-Actually an efficient polo shirt embroidering service if ever needed inside the whole TEXAS area.
+Thinking on the nice branding at http://vesic.com?
+Actually a fabulous North Carolina based wedding photographer if ever needed inside the whole NORTH CAROLINA area.
 Offer your feedback.
 Thx!

 This was the first time I made seitan as well, and it came out pretty good.
 It did lack a little flavor on it's own - probably I could have used more Tamari in the boil, but I think next time I will season it as I'm kneading too.
 Overall it was not bad for my first attempt.

 The lemon caper artichokes are a vegan version of an old favorite I used to make long ago, and they didn't disappoint.

 The recipe assumes you have already made the seitan "steaks" .
 I used a total of 1 cup of vital wheat gluten flour, and made 4 pieces out of that.
 Then I pressed them to squeeze as much water out as possible, and shape them into a thin form.
 Finally, I simply pan seared them with extra virgin olive oil in a cast iron skillet, for about 2-3 minutes on each side over medium flame.

 Here is how you make the lemon caper artichokes